darkfrankdl/1SemesterProject/README.md

-# 1SemesterProject
+# 1SemesterProject - sale system with a loan system ontop

+#Overview
-this project was about creating a POS system, where you could sell products to customers and these could also loan machines from the store.
+this project was about creating a POS system, where you could sell products to customers and customers could also loan machines from the store, moreover products in store could become loan items.

+# patterns implemented

+composite pattern: interaction with a single object and a collection of those object should be the same way.
+- Item can contain a packageLine
+- packageLine can contain packages and individual items.

+Singleton pattern: only one instance of the object
+- this is done on the controller layer in the 3 layer architecture thus only one controller to control the business logic in the application for that specific area.

 # Things Learned
 - implementing a 3 layer architecture